ungoogled-software/ungoogled-chromium-windows/README.md

 1. Setup the following:
     * 7-Zip
-    * Python 3.8 - 3.10 (for build and packaging scripts used below); Python 3.11 and above is not supported.
+    * Python 3.8 or above.
     * If you don't plan on using the Microsoft Store version of Python:
         * Check "Add python.exe to PATH" before install.
         * At the end of the Python installer, click the button to lift the `MAX_PATH` length restriction.